openstack-archive/senlin/doc/source/developer/event_dispatcher.rst

-An event :term:`dispatcher` is a processor that converts a given action in Senlin engine into certain format and then persists it into some storage or sends it to downsteam processing software.
+An event :term:`dispatcher` is a processor that converts a given action in Senlin engine into certain format and then persists it into some storage or sends it to downstream processing software.

 Since version 3.0.0, Senlin comes with some built-in dispatchers that can dump event records into database and/or send event notifications via the